Understanding Liquidations in Osito Protocol

 You can assess your liquidation risk through:

-Remember that liquidations can happen suddenly as market conditions change, which is why maintaining a safety buffer is essential.
-This is not a flaw in the protocol - it's a feature that ensures the mathematical security guarantees always hold.
+Remember that liquidations can happen as market conditions change, which is why maintaining a safety buffer is important.
+This is by design to ensure the protocol's mathematical model remains effective.